How basal implants treat

 Basal dental implants are the best solution for bruxism because they are longer and fixed in the cortical bone, which is deeper and harder.
 This gives strength and stability to the fixed bridge that welds all the implants and teeth together.

 For patients who suffer from the effects of bruxism implantologists specializing in basal implantology generally extract all teeth that are not stable.
-Some stable teeth, such as canines, can be retained and used with implants to support the dental bridge.
+Some dentists keep the teeth that are stable.
+They are filed and used with the implants to support the dental bridge.

 Tooth wear